 Culture Days 2020: September 25th - October 25th

-Join us for an even bigger national celebration where arts, culture, and creativity intersect.
+Join us for a national celebration where arts, culture, and creativity intersect.
 Indoors, outdoors, and online—discover the world of arts and culture across Canada.

-The Culture Days website will act as a promotional platform for creators of every kind to showcase thousands of virtual and in-person activities.
+The Culture Days website is a promotional platform for creators of every kind to showcase hundreds of virtual and in-person activities.
 Visitors can find small-gathering or self-guided events near them, while going digital allows participants to virtually criss-cross the country and discover live-streamed performances and other online presentations.

-- Registration will support in-person events*, live-streamed events, digital presentations (pre-recorded), and self-guided activities.
+- Our revised registration system now supports in-person events, livestreamed events, digital recorded experiences, and self-guided activities.

-- The extended timeframe will give you a greater flexibility for presenting in-person events, with a chance to access new audiences from across the country via digital activities.
+- The extended timeframe gives you a greater flexibility for presenting in-person events, with a chance to access new audiences from across the country via digital activities.

 - You’ll be able to join in on a large, cross-country promotional campaign highlighting the resiliency of our communities and championing the importance of arts and culture!